Food Allergy And Packaged Foods

 • These statements are voluntary and not regulated by the Food Standards Code.

-• They are often used to explain that during growing, transport, storing and making the food, the product may have been unintentionally contaminated with an allergen and the product may be a risk to the person with food allergy because even small amounts of an allergen can trigger an allergic reaction.
+• They are often used to explain that during growing, storing and making the food, the product may have been unintentionally contaminated with an allergen and the product may be a risk to the person with food allergy because even small amounts of an allergen can trigger an allergic reaction.

 • You should talk to your allergist about whether foods containing precautionary allergen statements should be eaten.